DataDog/hiring-engineers/answers.md

 After a quick change to `logs_enabled: true` in my Datadog agent configuration file, my setup was ready to begin log collection.

-The output of a call to `sudo datadog-agent status`, shown below, verifies that the PostgreSQL integration and logging is functioning.
+The output of a call to `sudo datadog-agent status`, shown below, verifies that the PostgreSQL integration and logging are functioning.

 ![Postgres status](screenshots/postgres_status.png)